 We always explain that if they are prepared to take the time to practice and not get easily discouraged then there is a good chance they will be playing quite well after a few years.
 I think it's fair to say that they will never get to professional concert standard, even if you start at 6 or 7 years old only a few have the talent and dedication to get to that standard.

-There are several important requirements for adults, the first being the ability to put aside a regular time to practice.
-This doesn't have to be all in one block and it's probably better if it is split over the day.
+There are several important requirements for adults, the first is a half decent, properly set up violin, ideally from The Violin Company, we specialise in violins and we're staffed by people who play the violin.
+Secondly you need a regular time to practice.
+This doesn't have to be all in one block and it's probably better if it's split over the day.
 To begin with, two half hour periods are much better than one complete hour.
 Very few people can concentrate really hard for an hour and you really do have to concentrate especially when you start.

-I often grab a few minutes whilst my evening meal is cooking, I keep the violin away from the hot and wet stuff and practice tunes that I know by heart.
-Most people have those little oportunities throughout the day, 10 minutes here, 10 minutes there, it all adds up and with short practice sessions you don't get so tired.
+Most people have little oportunities throughout the day, 10 minutes here, 10 minutes there, it all adds up and with short practice sessions you don't get so tired.

 The next important thing is to be realistic about your progress and not get discouraged.
 The problem with adults is that they know what a violin should sound like, they've seen accomplished players at concerts, live or on television, and it looks so easy.
 It comes as a bit of a shock to many when they find they can't produce that lovely tone or play so accurately.
 Adults also have a time scale and it's usually too short.
 Unless you are a very gifted individual you will not be playing like Paganini after a couple of years.